Rapfff/neuralhydrology/examples/07-Superflex/doc/Language documentation.md

 ```
 ![example1](pictures/example1.png)

-Note that `static_input` is not used in this model.
+Note that `static_inputs` is not used in this model.
 > ###### Remarks
 > - The output of this model is, as for all Superflex models, the output of the final node.
 >